Skip to Content

 A busy day on the Lynn Canyon suspension bridge

-Although much shorter than the Capilano Suspension Bridge, the Lynn Canyon Bridge suspends 50 metres (164 feet) over Lynn Creek and offers beautiful views of the cascading water below.
+Although much shorter than the Capilano Suspension Bridge, the Lynn Canyon Bridge suspends 50 meters (164 feet) over Lynn Creek and offers beautiful views of the cascading water below.

 Nearby, signs warn of the danger of climbing the fences to reach the rushing water below.
 Each year, search and rescue are called to Lynn Canyon to rescue people and dogs too.